hydrogen-music/hydrogen/INSTALL.md

 We're providing a set of `qmake` project files for Windows and Mac OS X builds.

-Please read the relevant wiki pages for more informations:
+Please read the relevant wiki pages for more information:

 - [Building Hydrogen from source on Linux](https://github.com/hydrogen-music/hydrogen/wiki/Building-Hydrogen-from-source-(LINUX))
 - [Building Hydrogen from source on Mac OS X](https://github.com/hydrogen-music/hydrogen/wiki/Building-Hydrogen-from-source-(MAC-OSX))